kubedb/website/content/docs/platform/v2026.3.30/guides/cluster-management/add-cluster/self-managed/import-self-managed.md

   version: v2026.3.30
 ---

-# Adding a Self-Managed Cluster to AppsCode Dashboard
+# Adding a Self-Managed Cluster to Platform Console

-If you possess a kubeconfig for either a public Kubernetes cluster or an air-gapped cluster, categorically referred to as self-managed clusters, here are the guides to seamlessly import these clusters into the AppsCode Dashboard:
+If you possess a kubeconfig for either a public Kubernetes cluster or an air-gapped cluster, categorically referred to as self-managed clusters, here are the guides to seamlessly import these clusters into the Platform Console:

 <div class="is-flex gap-8">
   <a href="./import-public.html" class="single-card">